wavefrontHQ/docs/pages/doc/data_into_wavefront.md

 * Wavefront provides SDKs in Go, Java, Python, and Ruby that allow you to send metrics from applications written in Go and Java.
 See [Wavefront API SDKs](wavefront_api.html#api-sdks) for links to the different SDKs.If no integration exists for your use case,

-### Integrations for Infrastructure and Applications
+## Use Integrations for Infrastructure and Applications

 For many of the use cases you can take advantage of one of the Wavefront integrations.
 In most cases, the integration installs required components and gives detailed instructions on configuration file changes in the **Setup** tab.
 Many integrations use a Wavefront proxy and a Telegraf agent.
 For those agents, Setup usually goes like this:
 1. Checks whether a Wavefront proxy is installed in the environment.